eknkcc/RFPPortal/README.md

 ## Usage
 Your smtp information must be entered to SMPT section in the appsettings.json file.
-This is required to create a user because the registration process is completed with the activation mail.
+This is required to create a user because the registration process is completed with the activation mail. <br>
+To activate a user without email registeration, the IsActive column in the Users table in the daorfpdb database should be set to 1 manually.<br>

 Email Information in appsettings.json
 ```json